 When not performing legal services for his clients, Jud performs as a jazz saxophone player.
 As a professional musician, Jud had the pleasure of playing with Liza Minnelli, Aretha Franklin, Bette Midler, Smokey Robinson, The Temptations, Gladys Knight, and Mel Torme, among others.

-Instructor on trial advocacy at National Institute of Trial Advocacy programs in Philadelphia, 2007–present
+Instructor on trial advocacy at National Institute of Trial Advocacy (NITA) programs in Philadelphia, 2007–present

 Instructor on examination of expert witnesses at Temple University Beasley School of Law, LLM Program in Trial Advocacy, 2007–present

 Frequent presenter at the Pennsylvania Association of Criminal Defense Lawyers Annual White Collar Practice Seminar